ONSdigital/pyshiny_govstyle/tests/repo_tests_README.md

 # `tests` folder overview

-All tests for the functions defined in the `pyShinyGovstyle` folder should be stored here.
+All tests for the functions defined in the `pyshinygovstyle` folder should be stored here.